 Should the partners of the consortium be located in the Brainport Eindhoven region or can they be companies or institutes in the Netherlands?

-- The OpenCalls are truly open calls in the sense that it is open to everybody.
+- The Eindhoven Engine OpenCalls are truly open calls in the sense that these are open to everybody.
 However, in the published criteria, one criterion is “Positioning in the scope of the Eindhoven WhiteBook” with the explanation “How does the project contribute to the Eindhoven Engine goals as described in the WhiteBook?”.
 Given that the second goal in the WhiteBook is “Formed around core partners with a home base in Brainport providing team members and access to leading positions in the field of high-tech systems, enabling materials technology, data science, design and human-technology interactions”, it stands to reason that consortia with too many non-Brainport partners will be ranked lower than pure Brainport-based consortia.

 How does the co-location actually work?
 Does it have to be located in MMP building or can it be in a secondary location, e.g. the Flux building at TU/e?

 - Yes, the co-location must be in the MMP building on the TU/e campus.
 We value the under-one-roof principle very much, the proximity of using the same coffee machine is essential to have the desired interaction between the different project teams, which is one of the key elements of the Eindhoven Engine.
 Hence, one of the criteria is “How does the co-location operate and why does it help?”.